MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Inference

 \subsection{Initialisation}

 To implement the EM algorithm described above, several constants must be (appropriately) initialised:

-\begin{itemize} \item $m_0(\cdot)$, the mean parameter from the hyper-prior distribution of the mean process $\mu_0(\cdot)$.
-A somewhat classical choice in GP is to set its value to a constant, typically $0$ in the absence of external knowledge.
-Notice that, in our multi-task framework, the influence of $m_0(\cdot)$ in hyper-posterior computation decreases quickly as $M$ grows. \item Initial values for kernel parameters $\theta_0$ and $\thetaii$.
+\begin{itemize} \item $m_0(\cdot)$, the mean parameter from the hyper-prior distribution of the process $\mu_0(\cdot)$.
+A somewhat classical choice in GP is to set its value to a constant function, typically $0$ in the absence of external knowledge.
+Notice that, in our multi-task framework, the influence of $m_0(\cdot)$ in hyper-posterior computation decreases as $M$ grows anyway (see \Cref{prop:E_step}). \item Initial values for kernel parameters $\theta_0$ and $\thetaii$.
 Those strongly depend on the chosen kernel and its properties.
-We advise initiating $\theta_0$ and $\thetaii$ with close values, as a too large difference might induce a nearly singular covariance matrix and result in numerical instability.
+We advise initiating $\theta_0$ and $\thetaii$ with close values, as a too large difference might induce nearly singular covariance matrices and result in numerical instability (typical in GPs applications).
 In such pathological regime, the influence of a specific individual tends to overtake others in the calculus of $\mu_0$'s hyper-posterior distribution. \item Initial values for the variance of the error terms $\sigmaii$.
 This choice mostly depends on the context and properties of the dataset.
 We suggest avoiding initial values with more than an order of magnitude different from the variability of data.
 In particular, a too high value might result in a model mostly capturing noise. \end{itemize}

-As a final note, let us stress that the EM algorithm depends on the initialisation and is only guaranteed to converge to local maxima of the likelihood function \citep{krishnan1997algorithm}.
-Several strategies have been considered in the literature to tackle this issue such as simulated annealing and the use of multiple initialisations \citep{Biernacki2001strategies}.
-In this paper, we choose the latter option.
+As a final note, let us stress that the EM algorithm depends on the initialisation and is only guaranteed to converge to local maxima of the likelihood function \citep{McLachlanEMAlgorithmExtensions2007}.
+Several strategies have been considered in the literature to tackle this issue such as simulated annealing \citep{UedaDeterministicannealingEM1998} or repeated short runs \citep{BiernackiChoosingstartingvalues2003}.
+In this work, we chose the latter option.